~2 min read • Updated Jul 18, 2025

 type fooOutput:

-bash: type: foo: not foundSyntax:
+bash: type: foo: not foundCreating an Alias

-alias name='command'alias foo='cd /usr; ls; cd -'Now, running:
+alias foo='cd /usr; ls; cd -'Now, running:

 fooWill execute all three commands.